AltheaIX/arch-suspend-then-hibernate-lid-fix/README.md

 $ sudo systemctl hibernate
 ```
 You would need to use your power button to activate your device and it restores all of your applications like when you hibernated it.
+If systemctl hibernate does not fully power off and restore state, do not proceed.

 What we want to achieve is
 ```